Amzolele01/Network-Topologies-Hybrid/README.md

 - Each PC connected to a dedicated switch.
 - All switches connected to every other switch to simulate full mesh connectivity.
 - Assigned IPv4 addresses within the same subnet.
-- Verified connectivity through ping tests between all PCs.
+- Connectivity was verified through ping tests between all PCs.

 [Download the Cisco Packet Tracer topology - Mesh](pkt-files/mesh.pkt)